emerssso/gs-extensions-winboot/README.md

+*This project is deprecated, I haven't maintained it in years, and I'm not planning on making future changes.
+Feel free to fork though*

 This Gnome Shell extension is intended to add a main dropdown menu option ('Windows Boot') to immediately reboot to a Windows 7 install on sda1.